 How many hours must I complete for the course?

-Can I do more than one Practice Credit Program?
+Can I do more than one Externship Program?

 What are the course requirements?

-Can I complete my writing requirement with any of the Practice Credit Programs?
+Can I complete my writing requirement with the Externship Program?

 “What if I have a question or concern?”

-The law school is offering two programs to give students more flexibility and to utilize more faculty resources.
-The Independent Study Program requires students to find a faculty sponsor as well as a placement.
-The placement for this program may be outside of San Antonio as long as the faculty sponsor approves.
-It will require some evaluations and reflections, depending on the agreement among the placement, faculty sponsor, and our program.
-This course is one or two credits for a pass/fail grade.
 The Externship Program requires students to find a placement in the San Antonio area.
 The PCP Director will be the faculty sponsor for all externs.
 This program requires attending a classes/meetings, structured reflections, an exemplar portfolio of your work product, a check-in conference, and evaluations.
 This course can be up to three credits for a pass/fail grade.
-Both programs require students to be supervised by an attorney at the placement.
+The program requires students to be supervised by an attorney at the placement.
 Students will need to work a minimum of 60 hours for each credit hour desired.

 Q: Do I have to find my externship placement myself?

-Yes, you will need to have a job offer for both the externship and independent study course.
+Yes, you will need to have a job offer for the externship program.
 The Office of Career Services can help you start on the job search.

-Q: Do I need to have my placement approved?
+Q: Do I need to have my externship placement approved?

 Yes, the placement will need to be approved before final enrollment in either course.
-You will need to contact Associate Director Amanda Rivas (email@example.com) once you have a job offer and are considering one of the Practice Credit Programs.
+You will need to contact Associate Director Amanda Rivas (firstname.lastname@example.org) once you have a job offer and are considering the Externship Program.

 Q: Where are some places that have been externships in the past?